-an argument in favor of Model (7) as well.
-An even simpler process with a reasonable fit is Model (3), which does not have the normal mixture in $\eta_t$ .
-But the computational burden introduced by a normal mixture is often very small, so in our subjective opinion, the trade-off present in Model (3) is not likely to be worth it in many applications.
+Overall, we believe the benchmark process offers a reasonable trade-off between a good fit to the data and the need for a parsimonious process that can be implemented in models without increasing the computational complexity.
+Nonetheless, one could make an argument in favor of Model (5) as well.
+An even simpler process with a reasonable fit is Model (2), which does not have the normal mixture in $\eta_t$ .
+But the computational burden introduced by a normal mixture is often very small, so in our subjective opinion, the trade-off present in Model (2) is not likely to be worth it in many applications.

 For completeness, we have also carried out a procedure for model selection.
 Testing different specifications and selecting one of them requires knowing the distribution of the objective value.
 These tests are in general carried out using the J-statistic, which has a chi-squared distribution if the efficient weighting matrix is employed.
 The J-test cannot be used in our setting as our weighting matrix is not the efficient one.
 Nevertheless, we propose two tests (see Appendix D.4 for further details).
 The first one tests the null hypothesis that a given specification is the true data-generating process.
-We apply this test to the 8 specifications in Table IV and reject all of them (bottom panel of Table IV).
+We apply this test to the six specifications and reject all of them (bottom panel of Table IV).

 The second one tests the null hypothesis that a given specification provides as good a fit statistically as the 1-state benchmark.
-This test utilizes the distribution of the objective value for Model (8), which we construct through Monte Carlo simulations.
-We reject this hypothesis for the first 7 specifications in Table IV and conclude that the improved fit of the benchmark specification is also statistically significant.
+This test utilizes the distribution of the objective value for Model (6), which we construct through Monte Carlo simulations.
+We reject this hypothesis for the first five specifications in Table IV and conclude that the improved fit of the benchmark specification is also statistically significant.